Tuesday, November 26, 2013

 I already had a snowflake on the fusible from a coaster I made using a Patrick Lose pattern, so I used that instead of the one in the Quilter's Newsletter pattern.
 I used a decorative stitch to quilt it.
 I love that it looks like ice crystals, and that it is easy to add since sewing over ice crystals still looks like ice crystals.
 I really like the border fabric - it is so versatile.
 It can be used to represent sky or water or ice.
 The tan background was probably made to represent coffee, but it also has a snowlike quality to it.

 The bird is secured / quilted with a feather stitch and the branch is stitched with a snowflake / asterisk stitch.
 The wing is a rose fabric but you can't tell that it is a rose.
 Just a little hidden promise of spring and summer.
 The border uses a stitch that looks like bird feet (claws) but you can't see it much in the busy fabric.

 I printed the pattern landscape instead of portrait so I lost the branch pattern and decided to cut my own freeform.
 Surely I can do a branch.
 It looks like an alligator to me, or is that a crocodile?
 I like the motif quilting stitches in the pattern.
-Now that I have a reverse button that works and a fix button, I can do motifs again.
+Now that I have a reverse button that works and a fix button which secures the stitches, I can do motifs again.